martinlasek/Documentation/guide-how-to-write-swift.md

 ## Private and Final

 It is preferred to define a class `final` and functions `private` by default.
 That said, remove `final` or `private` only if you do need to subclass or access a function publicly.
+Curious why?
+Have a look here: [Increasing Performance](https://developer.apple.com/swift/blog/?id=27).

 **Preferred**